Smoke and bonfires

-- DO NOT light a bonfire when your neighbours have washing drying, or are out enjoying their gardens or have windows wide open.
+- do not burn a bonfire when your neighbours have washing drying, or are out enjoying their gardens or have windows wide open

-- DO Advise your nearest neighbours before you light a bonfire so they can be prepared for any minor inconvenience that may arise.
-DO Burn material quickly in small quantities so the minimum amount of smoke is created.
-An incinerator makes this much easier.
+- do advise your nearest neighbours before you light a bonfire so they can be prepared for any minor inconvenience that may arise

-If you would like to raise a complaint regarding smoke and bonfires, please fill out our diary sheet and return back to Environmental Health.
+If you would like to raise a complaint regarding smoke and bonfires, please email us on email@example.com or call us on 03450 450 063.